 Competition among the city’s 50 or more rib shacks is fierce.
 Elvis Presley’s favorite barbecue joint, Charlie Vergos Rendezvous (52 S. 2nd St., 901/523-2746), right downtown, with its main entrance through a downtown alley, is now something of a tourist trap.
 Main challengers to the title of “Best Barbecue in the Universe” include Interstate Bar-B-Que (2265 S. 3rd St., 901/775-2304), just north of where US-61 crosses I-55, and bare-bones drive-up barbecue stand Cozy Corner (735 N. Parkway, 901/527-9158), just east of US-51.
 For a change of pace from ribs, try the onion rings, burgers, beers, and live blues at another Memphis institution, Huey’s (77 S. 2nd St., 901/527-2700), right downtown.

 Except during the city’s many music and food festivals, Memphis accommodations are priced reasonably.
 The whole alphabet of major chains—from Best Western to Super 8—is spread around the I-240 beltway, and again along I-55 through neighboring Arkansas.
-One landmark place to stay, the Peabody Hotel (149 Union Ave., 901/529-4000, $199 and up) is Memphis’s premiere downtown hotel, whose sparkling lobby is home to the Mississippi’s most famous mallards: Twice daily, at 11am and 5pm, the red carpet is rolled out for the Peabody ducks to parade (waddle, really) to and from the lobby fountain.
+One landmark place to stay, the Peabody Memphis (149 Union Ave., 901/529-4000, $215 and up) is Memphis’s premier downtown hotel, which has a sparkling lobby that is home to the Mississippi’s most famous mallards: Twice daily, at 11am and 5pm, the red carpet is rolled out for the Peabody ducks to parade (waddle, really) to and from the lobby fountain.
 And if you’re planning a vigil at Graceland, consider The Guest House at Graceland (3600 Elvis Presley Blvd., 901/443-3000 or 800/238-2000, $129 and up).
 Owned by his heirs and next door to his former lair, the upscale lodging opened in 2016 as part of a major overhaul of the Graceland experience, replacing the charming but timeworn old Heartbreak Hotel.